Skip to Contents

 NonakaMinshuku 3rd Place Kumano Kodo“No Meal” option, kitchen use available.

-HonguBlue Sky GuesthouseVegan meal options possible with advance notice.
+HonguBlue Sky GuesthouseVegan meal options possible with advance request.

 Rei Kumano Kodo Rental HouseRental house with kitchen.